ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 **Will it work?**

 Producer  from Electorns Arts said that in one startip, and it made project managment tool more clean and targeted.

+It is good way to clean up grabage.

+Also it impvoe item description and solvence as at least 2 people are on what this item is about.

 #### Item state